 APS Type 1 is a rare genetic autoimmune disorder in which cells of the immune system attack certain glands and organs, often starting with the parathyroid and adrenal glands.
 Symptoms include muscle pain and cramping, weakness, fatigue, and seizures.

-In mid-January, Rivard was participating in a foundation board discussion about highlighting Rare Disease Day on Feb 28.
+In mid-January, Rivard was participating in a foundation board discussion about how to highlight Rare Disease Day on Feb 28.
 One board member mentioned a 2022 friends-and-family 27-mile walk in honor of James Read, a young man from the U.K. who passed away from complications of APS Type 1, and noted that the group planned to eventually cover 1,000 miles.

-Rivard had raced in two previous Racery virtual challenges in which teams of participants logged ~80 different activities to cover hundreds of miles over the course of a week.
+Rivard had participated in two previous Racery virtual challenges in which teams of participants logged any of ~80 different activities together over the course of a week to cover hundreds of miles on a virtual route.
+(See two videos about joining a virtual race and logging exercise.)

-As the board talked, a lightbulb went off, says Rivard.
-The foundation could sponsor a 1,000 mile virtual walk.
+As the board talked, a light bulb went off, says Rivard.
+The foundation could sponsor a 1,000 mile walk… a virtual walk.
 The foundation sought the Read family’s permission to honor James with the event.
 Rivard created a free test virtual race and invited other board members to enter.
 They liked the experience.